 Hemp is a sustainable rapid growth fiber which does not require pesticides or vast quantities of water to produce, unlike cotton which requires both.

-One of Rachel’s many favourites in the collection - the Kate dress is a hemp maxi dress – comfortable and fluid; hemp silk designed to move and flow while wrapping your body elegantly.
+One of Rachel’s many favourites in the collection - the Kate dress is a hemp maxi dress – comfortable and fluid; the hemp is designed to move and flow while wrapping your body elegantly.
 We call it the ultimate goddess dress as it makes the wearer feel like a stunning grecian goddess, and because its made of eco-friendly hemp, a sustainable goddess as well!

 Why wear hemp on holiday?
-Hemp silk feels fantastic on the skin –soft and sensuous and it keeps the body cool which is great when you are on the road.
+Hemp feels fantastic on the skin – soft and sensuous and it keeps the body cool which is great when you are on the road.
 It’s a breathable fabric.
 It feels great and washes well.
 When we’re on the road we travel with a little bottle of Dr. Bronner’s unscented castille soap to hand wash our hemp FARA pieces in the sink.
 Hang them up before you go to bed and they’re dry and ready to wear the next day!